Yasushi-Osugi/Lot-based-PSI-visualise-trial/README.md

 # -Lot-based-PSI-visualise-trial
-this is a trial code for "Lot based PSI" visualisation. you can see, supply shain bullwhip images with plotly 3d scatter graph.
+this is a trial code for "Lot based PSI" visualisation. you can see, supply shain bullwhip images with plotly 3d scatter graph(see "visualise_psi_sample.pdf").

 Lot based PSI is "Global Supply Chain Planning" that is handling with weekly lots. this is some visualise sample code for Lot based PSI.